sstendahl/GIScan/README.md

 # How to install:

 **Linux:** The officially recommended method to install GIScan is through Flathub: https://flathub.org/apps/details/se.sjoerd.GIScan.
-This can either be done graphically through your software manager of choice, or through the commandline using 'flatpak install flathub se.sjoerd.GIScan'.
+This can either be done graphically through your software manager of choice, or through the commandline using `flatpak install flathub se.sjoerd.GIScan`.
 Make sure to enable the Flathub repositories beforehand, as further described here: https://flatpak.org/setup/.
 Alternatively, it is possible to run directly from source by executing main.py using Python.

 **Windows:** An executable file can be found on the releases page on the right-hand side of the Github page at https://github.com/SjoerdB93/GIScan.